 One of the biggest decisions you make after being told you have to wear specs on a regular or semi-regular basis is choosing the best designer prescription glasses for you.
 There are so many factors which need to be taken into consideration, from your personality to your lifestyle and your skin tone to your hair color.

 Go through some magazines and the Internet to have a look at some of the current trends.
-See what specs your favorite celebrity wears, see what specs are in the majority of the photographs, this may give you some idea on what you want and the color you may wish to go for.click here to read a good post about common mistakes that are done by people who wear contact lenses.
+See what specs your favorite celebrity wears, see what specs are in the majority of the photographs, this may give you some idea on what you want and the color you may wish to go for.

-With some ideas in mind, you now have to take a look at your facial shape.
+With some ideas in mind, you now have to take a look at your facial shape to choose the best frames for your face shape.
 If you’re unsure of your facial shape, look at yourself in the mirror.
 Oval, rectangular, triangular, and heart are the most common shapes.
 You will find with an oval shaped face, you will benefit from rectangular frames which are the same width as the widest part of your face.
 Rectangular faces can benefit from oval specs.
 Imagine the different frames on your face and imagine which shape will work best.
 You can use your glossy magazines for this, looking at the different pictures, determine the facial shapes and see what shape specs they are wearing.

 Your skin tone will have a sizeable impact on the designer prescription glasses you choose.
 While everyone flocks into the optician looking for rectangular black plastic frames, if you have a light skin tone this is not going to do you any justice.
 As a rule of thumb, work according to your skin tone, lighter skin benefits from a lighter color frame, darker skin benefits from a darker frame.